US embassy in Russia allowed to visit jailed investor Calvey

-The United States Embassy in Moscow says a representative has been allowed to visit the jailed fund manager Michael Calvey.
+The United States Embassy in Moscow said Tuesday a representative has been allowed to visit the jailed fund manager Michael Calvey, whose detention over an alleged fraud has shaken confidence among foreign investors.

-Embassy spokeswoman Andrea Kalan says on Twitter that "today an Embassy representative met with Mr. Calvey to express our support for his well-being and offer the Embassy's assistance."

-Kalan added Tuesday "we take seriously our right to visit detained U.S. citizens regularly and ensure they receive humane treatment and access to medical care."
+"Today an Embassy representative met with Mr. Calvey to express our support for his well-being and offer the Embassy's assistance," spokeswoman Andrea Kalan said on Twitter.
+"We take seriously our right to visit detained U.S. citizens regularly and ensure they receive humane treatment and access to medical care."

 Sign Up and Save